(What? I couldn’t hear you over the barking!)

 Please note that punishing your dog for barking won’t teach him to not bark.
 It will only cause a temporary stop.
 It gives you the opportunity to ask for and reward a behavior you like better, like sitting, lying down, getting a toy, or being quiet.
 If you just punish the dog, she won’t learn that it’s wrong to bark, she’ll only learn that it’s dangerous and scary to bark when you’re around.
 If you reward her for doing something else, she’ll learn that it’s better for her to do that instead.
 Note you can reward her for being quiet — in fact, it’s essential.

-The most effective “punishers” — things that will buy you time to reward something else — are things like squirting the dog with a short spurt of water or using a citronella collar (available in most pet stores).
+At best, even the most effective “punishers” will buy you time to reward something else without harming your dog or your dog’s trust in you.
 In other words, they startle the dog, not hurt him.
 As far as the dog knows, he isn’t being “bad”.
 He’s just doing a natural behavior, and it happens that you don’t like it.
 You want to stop the behavior, not “make the dog pay for it”.

 Another article on stopping barking: How to Stop Unwanted Barking By Melissa Alexander

-Another excellent resource for barking: The Bark Stops Here, by Terry Ryan.
+Another excellent resource for barking: Barking by Turid Rugaas and The Bark Stops Here, by Terry Ryan.

 Victoria Farrington’s Advice For Dogs Who Bark in the Backyard